Amplifying the randomness of weak sources correlated with devices: Analysis of the randomness amplification protocol

 \subsection{Assumptions on the attack strategy}

 We assume that in the attack strategy, any bad box has exactly one contradiction when compared with the correlations in an ideal box.
-That any attack strategy without this assumption is strictly weaker is justified in Appendix II, intuitively it is clear that using local boxes with more contradictions simply decreases the probability of acceptance for the protocol (since the observed Bell value increases) in comparison to using boxes with a single contradiction while yielding the same lack of randomness in the output.
+That any attack strategy without this assumption is strictly weaker is justified in Appendix \ref{appendix2}, intuitively it is clear that using local boxes with more contradictions simply decreases the probability of acceptance for the protocol (since the observed Bell value increases) in comparison to using boxes with a single contradiction while yielding the same lack of randomness in the output.

-After taking the above considerations into account, we end with the following assumptions on the particular attack considered in this paper, whose relaxation might lead to a stronger attack on the protocol considered, and will therefore be investigated in future work. \begin{enumerate} \item[1.]
-We assume that the attack is symmetric in the sense that every box sequence of a particular type $j$ (i.e., consisting of $j$ bad boxes) appears with the same probability as in Eq.(\ref{eq:Pj_as_rj}).

-\item[2.]
-We assume that in the attack, the $f$ drawn from the source is distributed uniformly over the bad boxes for any particular sequence Seq$_k$ as specified in Eq. (\ref{def:attack}).
+{After taking the above considerations into account, we end with the following assumptions on the particular class of attacks considered in this paper.} { \begin{enumerate} \item[1.]
+We assume that the attack consists of box sequences made of extremal boxes for each run, and defer the consideration of the general attack consisting of a large box coherent over all runs for future work. \item[2.]
+We assume that the attack is symmetric in the sense that every box sequence of particular type $j$ (i.e., containing $j$ bad boxes) appears with the same probability as in Eq.(\ref{eq:Pj_as_rj}). \item[3.]
+We assume that $f$, drawn from the source, is distributed uniformly over the bad boxes with probability $\lambda$ and uniformly over the good boxes with probability $1-\lambda$ for any particular sequence Seq$_k$ as specified in Eq. (\ref{def:attack}). \end{enumerate}}

-\item[3.]
-We assume that the attack consists of box sequences made of extremal boxes for each run, and defer the consideration of the general attack consisting of a large box coherent over all runs for future work. \end{enumerate} To be consistent with assumption $2$, we also set the probability that the adversary supplies the box sequence consisting of only ideal boxes to be zero, i.e., $P_0 = 0$, these boxes generate perfect random output over all runs so that using such boxes does not give any advantage to the adversary.